 Why is Diagnosis Important?

 Most people with FASD have no visible signs of prenatal alcohol exposure.
+Due to the strengths of individuals with FASDs, parents, teachers and others often don’t discover their deficits and set expectations they cannot meet.
 Their problems may be wrongly blamed on poor parenting or other disorders.

 Early Diagnosis and intervention contribute to positive long-term outcomes.

 Accurate diagnosis can: